apolyakov/GSoC-2018/README.md

 To prevent lldb-mi from unexpected failures, we decided to test it using LLVM tools: **lit &mdash; LLVM Integrated Tester, and FileCheck &mdash; Flexible pattern matching file verifier**.
 In this case, we run a lldb-mi session, collect its output and pipe it to the FileCheck.
 Also, for testing purposes only, we added a new option to lldb-mi &mdash; _synchronous_ ([link to commit](https://github.com/llvm-mirror/lldb/commit/46982f26bc4f11492a81370876cf012fd80d3810)).
 The lldb-mi consumes input asynchronously from its command handler, so the _synchronous_ option makes sure that the lldb-mi will handle given commands consistently.
 Thereby we get rid of cases like giving lldb-mi two commands for instance `-file-exec-and-symbols some_binary` and `-exec-run` and exiting with error `Current SBTarget is invalid` caused since `-exec-run` has been handled first.

-Re-implementing a MI command you should save its behavior for all the clients that may use it.
-Thus, to re-implement one MI command I followed:
+Some words about re-implementing a command.
+When you realize how and what a command should do you start searching an API making things that you need.
+The LLVM and LLDB has tons of API, so it may take some time until you find it.
+If you can't find anything that meets your criteria, you may think about adding a new API or modifying an existing one.
+For example, in [this commit](https://github.com/llvm-mirror/lldb/commit/9aad861805c48c4a05655368b361141a1064847c) I improved an API to be able to get information about an occurred error, that will be useful for other developers in the future.

+I'm sure that in software systems everything that can be tested should be tested.
+I followed this rule during all the GSoC and sometimes testing became a challenging task, I could spend most of the time I worked on a command thinking about the right test case: what should it do, how to link multiple test components together and so on.
+The best example of this is the target-select command's test([link to commit](https://github.com/llvm-mirror/lldb/commit/41e8493dce7c03d30a33f1f46190c1e8ee613d86)).
+Writing a test for this patch I faced with a few problems: the first one is that the lit isn't a good choice when your test depends on a non-constant data, for example tcp port number.
+I solved this problem by choosing a port in a python runtime and changing the specific string in the test - `$PORT`, with a found tcp port.
+Choosing a port is the second problem, of course you can just pick it randomly, but this is error prone since randomly chosen port might be already used by some application.
+So, we decided to let lldb-server choose a port, get its number and connect to it.
+It guarantees us that chosen port will be free.

+Taking into consideration all that was discussed re-implementing a MI command for me looked like:
-1. using source code and gdb-mi specification which lldb-mi is compatible with, I learned how a command should work.
+1. using source code and gdb-mi specification which lldb-mi is compatible with, learn how a command should work
-2. changed existing SB API or added a new one.
+2. change existing SB API or add a new one
-3. finally, implemented a command without _HandleCommand_ using methods and data structures from SB API.
+3. implement a command without _HandleCommand_ using methods and data structures from SB API
+4. write a test

 Here I described how I started my GSoC project, how it led us to the problem of testing and how a process of re-implementing a MI command looks like.
 If you are interested in more details of this project you may look at the google [spreadsheet](https://docs.google.com/spreadsheets/d/1B5Ogofs7IdSPg9jKNdMIQy4jd5tKHbOpepiuHPMAR70/edit?usp=sharing) where I collected all the commits I did during GSoC.